Written by Annika Olsson / August 9, 2019

 It says welcome here, calm your thoughts, quiet your breath, relax and just enjoy.
 Here and now!

-When I crossed the bridge to pass Verkeån, I met two early walkers.
+When I crossed the bridge to cross the Verkeån, I met two early hikers.

 - gomorron, we whispered to each other in the dark, as well as afraid to awaken the day too cruelly.